 The text within the action will become highlighted.
 Enter an identifier for your question as below (it’s important to note here that symbols such as “?” aren’t supported so only include standard text).
 Our example here is the “Is the Car Clean?” question:

-We’ll now need to configure the properties of the filter to look at the body of the audit and search for the particular “Item ID” (In this instance, a question within the audit).
+We’ll now need to configure the properties of the filter to look at the body of the inspection and search for the particular “Item ID” (In this instance, a question within the inspection).

-*From – To define which area we’ll be specifically looking at, we’ll need to enter an expression to reference the results of the “Get a specific audit” action and look at the ID’s within the audit body.
+*From – To define which area we’ll be specifically looking at, we’ll need to enter an expression to reference the results of the “Get a specific inspection” action and look at the ID’s within the inspection body.

 To enter an expression, click into the field and select “Expression” tab from the pop-out box.